 Audacity has become a go-to editing tool for podcasters.
 The free software enables users to clip, edit, and mix audio, eliminating the need for expensive editing software.
 Although the software is intuitive, having a definitive guide on using the tools and interface is helpful.
-That’s what this guide is for, to give you detailed instructions needed to edit your podcast audio.
+That’s what our guide, How To Edit A Podcast In Audacity, is for, to give you detailed instructions needed to edit your podcast audio.
 You can refer to it when you need to reference the aspects of Audacity how to clip audio, edit, and mix your audio.
 Before you know it, you’ll be navigating Audacity’s editing suite like a pro.

 Find a File to Edit

 You can record, edit, and export files within Audacity.
 If you do it this way, you won’t have to find a file to edit.
 However, most podcasters prefer recording their audio on a separate program and then importing that recording into Audacity.
 If you do it this way, you’ll have to find a file to edit.
 You can import the most common audio files, including WAV, MP3, and AIFF.
 However, to import formats not typically supported by Audacity, like WMA files, you’ll need to install the plugin FFmpeg library.

 Then to import a file into the editing suite, you’ll need to Open Audacity.

 Once you’re in the program, you can follow the steps detailed below.

 To make it easier to follow this step-by-step guide, consider starting with a five-minute audio recording, like your podcast intro.
 You can then try to edit this clip with the steps below.

 Related: How To Open M4A Files In Audacity